-Russian Federal Space Agency (ROSCOSMOS) was scheduled to launch a Soyuz-FG rocket as part of the
+Russian Federal Space Agency (ROSCOSMOS) was scheduled to launch a Soyuz rocket as part of the

 Soyuz TMA-01M mission.
 The launch window for the Human Exploration mission was

 on Thu, Oct 7th, 2010, 7:10 PM EDT from 1/5 Baikonur Cosmodrome, Republic of Kazakhstan.
 Don’t miss this exciting rocket launch!

 Watch the launch video

 of the Soyuz and experience the excitement for yourself.

 Oleg Ivanovich Skripochka (Russian: Оле́г Ива́нович Скри́почка; born 24 December 1969 in Nevinnomyssk, Stavropol Krai, Russian SFSR, Soviet Union) is a Russian cosmonaut.
 He served as an Expedition 25/26 and 61/62 crewmember.

 Scott Joseph Kelly is an engineer, retired American astronaut, and a retired U.S. Navy Captain.
 A veteran of four space flights, Kelly commanded the International Space Station (ISS) on Expeditions 26, 45, and 46.